What is CricViz?

 Nathan Leamon constructed the CricViz model.
 Nathan has been the England Cricket Performance Analyst since 2009.

 How much does the app cost?

-CricViz will be free to download and feature no in-app purchases.
+CricViz is free to download and features no in-app purchases.

 How can I download the app?